 Upon a first offense, a federal child pornography conviction carries 5 to 20 years in prison; subsequent offenses, or offenses following a previous crime of sexual exploitation of sexual abuse of children, carry a sentence of 15 to 40 years in prison.

 Child pornography may be charged as either a state or federal offense.
 Often, Oklahoma cases are the result of undercover investigations by the Oklahoma Internet Crimes Against Children (ICAC) Task Force, and federal cases are the result of investigations by the FBI and the United States Department of Justice’s Project Safe Childhood initiative.

 Most child pornography arrests come from an undercover investigation, either through a law enforcement tip or from decoys in child pornography forums.
 Once a computer user shares a pornographic file with a task force officer, an arrest is made and the suspect is charged with distribution of child pornography.
 Other times, agents identify the IP address of a person who downloads child pornography in order to make an arrest.

 Any covert operation must be conducted carefully, and any evidence seized must be obtained without violating a person’s right to be free from unlawful and unreasonable search and seizure.
 The failure of law enforcement to conduct its investigations lawfully may be instrumental in securing a dismissal of the case.

-To schedule a free consultation with an experienced and successful sex crime defense lawyer, call at Law Firm of Oklahoma.
+To schedule a free consultation with an experienced and successful child pornography defense lawyer in Oklahoma City, call Law Firm of Oklahoma at (405) 608-4990.